-Women typically have slower swing speeds than men, which make woods favorable to irons for achieving faster swings for longer drives.
+Ladies typically have slower swing speeds than men, which make woods favorable to irons for achieving faster swings for longer drives.
 There are several varieties of fairway woods for lady golfers to choose from.
-They come in lofts ranging anywhere from 13 to 19 degrees, different clubface styles, shaft materials, and lengths to meet the needs of different sized golfers.
+They come in lofts ranging anywhere from 13 to 19 degrees, different club face styles, shaft materials, and lengths to meet the needs of different sized golfers.

-You will need proper gapping for your golf clubs on the course.
+You will need the proper gaps between your golf clubs in your bag.
 By that, I mean, the different lofts of each club to hit the variety of shots required while playing.
 Choose a loft option that complements your golf bag and adds versatility.
 Loft options vary from brand to brand.
 Find 3-woods, high launch or strong 3-woods, 4-woods, 5-woods and even 7-woods.

-When adding fairway woods, you should have a range of clubs to choose from that offer a variety of distances.
+When adding fairway woods, you should have a range of clubs to choose from that offers a variety of distances.
 Higher wood numbers indicate a reduction in overall distance.